Imports Modification

 };

-On the other hand, the ILT is kept unchanged when the binary is loaded (according to the Microsoft documentation).
-The import header references three RVA but the PE format (and the Windows loader) do not enforce any specific ordering between them.
-This means that you can have the ILT before the IAT or vice versa.
+On the other hand, the ILT is left unchanged when the binary is loaded (according to Microsoft documentation).
+While the import header references three RVAs, the PE format (and the Windows loader) does not enforce any specific ordering between them.
+This means the ILT can appear before the IAT or vice versa.

-The figure Import Table Layout (MSVC/link.exe) depicts the layout when linking a PE binary with MSVC’s link.exe.
-From this figure, we can notice that the IATs come first, then we have the import headers that are followed by the ILT, and finally, the strings (DLL names, imported function names).
+Figure Import Table Layout (MSVC/link.exe) shows the layout when linking a PE binary with MSVC link.exe.
+As shown in this figure, the IATs come first, followed by the import headers, then the ILT, and finally the strings (DLL names and imported function names).

-This layout can change with the linker used to generate the final PE file.
-In the figure Import Table Layout (LLVM/ld-link.exe), we can observe that the IAT follows the ILT which is the default order for PE binary generated by LLVM ld-link.exe.
+This layout can vary depending on the linker used to generate the final PE file.
+In Figure Import Table Layout (LLVM/ld-link.exe), we can see that the IAT follows the ILT, which is the default order for PE binaries generated by LLVM ld-link.exe.

 Import Table (LLVM Layout)